jaimiles23/ALS_Assessment/README.md

 ```
 python3 -m venv venv
-venv\scripts\activate
+venv\Scripts\activate
 pip install -r requirements.txt
 deactivate
 ```

 ### Run script
-After the dependencies have been installed, you can run the the etl_script.py from command line using:
+After the dependencies have been installed, you can run the the etl_script.py from the command line using:

 ```
 venv\Scripts\active